kevin211005/Software_For_Embedded_System/Final_project/README.md

     i.
 Detect the collison between agent and static elements

     ii.
 Monitor the collison between agent and agent

+    To detect the collision ```void notice_collisions_with(const std::string agent_type, std::function<void(Event&)> handler)``` is used to detect the collision, but it only detect the collision between agent and agent, so putting sensor to detect the wall is needed and do it by
+        """
+        sensor: [{
+           "type": "range",
+           "location": { "x": 12, "y": 0 },
+           "direction": 0
+        }]
+        """

     iii.
 Return the start point
 ## Introduction